-Due to its investment strategy the sub-fund [sub-fund not approved for offering to non-qualified investors in Switzerland] does not follow a sustainable approach and therefore extra-financial characteristics are not considered when selecting securities.
+Due to its investment strategy, the sub-fund "Multi-Asset Booster" does not follow a sustainable approach and therefore extrafinancial characteristics are not considered when selecting securities.
 In addition, this sub-fund does not apply the Responsible Business Conduct Policy.
 Consequently, and in order to meet the investment objective, the investment process will not take into account sustainability risks and principal adverse impacts on sustainability factors.